errygg/docker-vault-ssh-helper/README.md

-### vault-ssh-helper Docker Container
+### docker-vault-ssh-helper Docker Container

 This image comes with [vault-ssh-helper](https://github.com/hashicorp/vault-ssh-helper) installed as well as sshd.
 Both are configured to allow connectivity to a [HashiCorp Vault](https://www.vaultproject.io/) server in `dev` mode.
-It is used to test [OTP](https://www.vaultproject.io/docs/secrets/ssh/one-time-ssh-passwords.html)
+It is used to test [OTP](https://www.vaultproject.io/docs/secrets/ssh/one-time-ssh-passwords.html).

 For information on how to use this container please review the following blog: https://medium.com/@errygg/building-a-local-hashicorp-vault-cluster-5575fe322a17.

 #### Installation
-  $ docker pull errygg/vault-ssh-helper:latest
+  $ docker pull errygg/docker-vault-ssh-helper:latest

 #### NOTE
 This container is used in conjunction with that HashiCorp Vault container and